 Are There Acceptable Reasons For Getting a Divorce?

-There are reasonable and biblically acceptable reasons for divorce when there is violence in the family.
-One reason would be when a husband or wife is abusive to their spouse and also to their children.
+What are biblical reasons that are acceptable for divorce?
+Some may reason that if there is violence in the family it is at least time to move out.
+One reason to have a person separate themselves would be when a husband or wife is abusive to their spouse and also to their children.
 There is no reason that a person should put up with this.
 The first thing might be to move from that location and separate and hope that the abuser gets some counseling and help.
-It is not lawful to abuse another person – physically, mentally, or emotionally.
-Sexual abuse of children is also against the law and should be reason to relocate immediately.
-No one should endure such abuse – God would not look down or think it sin if a person or a spouse’s children are being abused.
-They have every right – every legal right – to defend their children from this and to protect themselves and their children from this.
+It is not lawful to abuse another person.
+Sexual abuse of children is also against the law and should be reason to relocate immediately and the one doing the sexual abusing should be turned into the law.
+No one should endure such abuse – God would not look down or think it sin if a person or a spouse’s children are being abused and they are removed from whoever is molesting the chiild.
+They have every legal right to defend their children from this and to protect themselves and their children from this.

-Marital infidelity, drug abuse, and non-support are also serious considerations but since we know that God hates divorce, this should be the last resort (Malachi 2:16).
+Marital infidelity, drug abuse, and non-support are also seriously considered for separating but since we know that God hates divorce, the person or couple should seek marital counseling (Malachi 2:16).
+Of these, ongoing sexual immorality, that is divorce, is a biblical reason.
 Finding a good Christian counselor is a good first step.
 As a former Mental Health Case Manager, I have seen the damage done to women and children – and even some men – and it destroys lives and the ability to trust again.
 Some carry lifelong scars from things that occur in homes that are unspeakable.
 You can forgive others but you can not ever undo something that leaves its mark for life.

 What Are Not Acceptable Reasons For Divorce?